pachyderm/docs/content/staging/hcv/console.md

 label: Recommended
 ---

+Console is the Graphical User Interface (GUI) for Pachyderm.
+Users that would prefer to navigate and manage through their project resources visually can connect to Console by authenticating against your configured [OIDC](../oidc).
+For personal-machine installations of Pachyderm, a user may access Console without authentication via [localhost](http://localhost).

 ## Values

 The following section contains a series of tabs for commonly used configurations for this section of your values.yml Helm chart.